8n8/bigwebthing/README.md

 2. (Free) Retrieve keys for name
 + 0x02
 + 8 bytes: name - the name to look up
-The response is the public signing key + public encryption key, 32 bytes each, 64 total.
+The response is:
++ 8 bytes: the name of the owner of the keys
++ 32 bytes: their public signing key
++ 32 bytes: their public encryption key

 3. (Free) Get proof of work difficulty and key
 + 0x03